How to Create a Drop-Down List in Multiple Columns in Excel: 3 Methods

 Excel Dropdown List Multiple Columns

-• Now that we have all the drop-down lists, we can independently choose options from those lists.
-For example, for the Nikon Lens Model, we can choose the perspective Lens.
+• Choose options from the lists.
+For example, for the Nikon Lens Model, choose the perspective Lens.

 Excel Dropdown List Multiple Columns